insidewhy/rb_lovely/README.markdown

 ```

 ## SortedHash
 A SortedHash provides hashed keys and ordered values.
 Values are compared using "<=>" and keys are tested for equality using "==".
-This class is only provided if boost is available on the system when the gem is installed.
+This class is only provided if boost is available on the system when the gem is installed as it is built using the [Boost Multi-index Containers Library](http://www.boost.org/doc/libs/1_56_0/libs/multi_index/doc/index.html).

 ### Adding elements
 ```ruby